null-machine/limbus-company-roll-analyzer/index.md

 Above average rolls mean above average clashes and above average damage.
 Notably, she inflicts a healthy amount of bleed count, making the status effect far more impactful.

 But, having above average damage from statuses won't let her reach the damage contributed by S tier units anytime soon, and doubling down on more bleed just means invoking a greater opportunity cost.
 Additionally, bleed is one of the more awkward damage oriented status effects, since it relies on the target to attack.
 Stacking a lot of bleed on a broken part or a staggered enemy that's about to die can feel mildly miserable.
-Also, KK Ryoshu has arguably has a bit of anti-synergy with KK Hong Lu, since it's dubious whether the extra bleed potency would kill the target faster than simply letting Cloud Cutter perform two extra hits.
+Also, KK Ryoshu has arguably has a bit of anti-synergy with KK Hong Lu, since it's highly dubious whether the extra bleed potency from a two-coin Cloud Cutter would kill the target faster than simply letting Cloud Cutter perform its full salvo.
 The other parts of her kit apply on the same turn and are relatively unimpactful.
-That being said, her numbers are still more than workable.
+That being said, her roll numbers are still more than workable.

 ---